SaschaHeyer/Named-Entity-Recognition/documentation/step-2-build-components.md

 ## Build components
 In order to use the components later on in our pipelines we have to build and push those components to a docker registry.
 In this example we are using the
-[Google Container Registry](https://cloud.google.com/container-registry/), if is possible to use any other docker registry.
+[Google Container Registry](https://cloud.google.com/container-registry/), it is possible to use any other docker registry.

 Each component has his dedicated build script `build_image.sh`, please open this file for each component and set **`<PROJECT-ID>`** to your Google Cloud Platform project id.

+The build scripts are located in each component folder:

+* `/components/preprocess/build_image.sh`
+* `/components/train/build_image.sh`
+* `/components/deploy/build_image.sh`

 To build and push the components please open a new Terminal and navigate to `/../` and run the following command: